nhanb/old.hi.imnhan.com/content/posts/introducing-mcross.md

 I make a living out of building webstuff), but it is undeniably a sad thing.
 Gemini may be a spark that begins a push back against unjustified complexity, or it may end up being just another niche tech curiosity.
-I'm leaning towards the latter, but in the meantime, I'll keep peaking at the geminiverse with my comfy trusty browser.
+I'm leaning towards the latter, but in the meantime, I'll keep peeking at the geminiverse with my comfy trusty browser.

 [1]: https://gemini.circumlunar.space/